OPEC, Russia meet to extend record oil cuts, push for compliance

-OPEC+ sources have said Saudi Arabia and Russia had agreed to extend record cuts throughout July although Riyadh would prefer to see cut extended throughout August.
-Global benchmark Brent crude, which slumped below $20 a barrel in April, rose nearly 6% on Friday to trade at a three-month high above $42.
+OPEC+ sources have said Riyadh and Moscow agreed to extend existing record cuts throughout July, while they said Riyadh wanted a further extension to August and possibly even December.
+Global benchmark Brent crude, which slumped below $20 a barrel in April, rose nearly 6% on Friday to end at a three-month high above $42.
+That is still more than a third less than the price of oil at the end of 2019.

 ALSO READ